-Our findings show that ASHAs derived significant value from using the \ashabot{}, suggesting the potential to scale it up to a larger audience.
-It is critical to think about issues of accountability and governance as such LLM-powered chatbots are designed to empower frontline workers.
-There are several key questions: \textit{Who is accountable for the mistakes that the bot might make while attempting to address informational needs of frontline workers?
-How these mistakes can be identified and addressed?
-Who governs what data should be fed into the bot and keep issues of accountability in check?}
+Our findings show that ASHAs derived significant value from using the \ashabot{}, highlighting its potential for broader deployment. \chihighlightagain{ However, there are several open questions before scaling up such LLM-powered chatbots.
+For example: \textit{ Who governs what data should be fed into the bot and keep accountability in check?
+Whose voices and values should be prioritized in a multi-stakeholder environment?
+Who is accountable for potential mistakes and value misalignment?
+How can we prevent additional burdens on already overstretched ASHAs and ANMs?}}

-\citet{xiao2023aichatbotexpertsourcing} emphasizes that domain expertise is essential for identifying and curating reliable and clear content for information portals, and in our pilot study, medical doctors from our research team managed and updated the bot's knowledge base, the field team ensured that the bot’s responses match the linguistic styles of ASHAs and ANMs, and the development team ensured that bot prioritizes local values instead of enforcing Western norms.
-While this approach ensured that we deployed the bot in a safe and controlled environment, new governance models, fairness frameworks, and safety approaches are needed to scale such bots at a population level, especially in a country like India with over 1 million frontline health workers.
-For large-scale deployment, it is crucial to center the voices and values of community health workers, ensuring that the system aligns with their needs.
-Previous research has shown the importance of inclusive design approaches that consider local and contextual factors~\cite{doshi2023llmsinlmics} as well as gender-related social norms~\cite{yadav2019breastfeedingchatbot} in order to provide appropriate medical recommendations.
+\citet{xiao2023aichatbotexpertsourcing} emphasizes that domain expertise is essential for identifying and curating reliable and clear content for information portals.
+In our pilot study, medical doctors from our research team managed and updated the bot's knowledge base, the field team ensured that the bot’s responses matched the linguistic styles of ASHAs and ANMs, and the development team ensured that the bot prioritized local values instead of enforcing Western norms.
+While this approach ensured that the bot was deployed in a safe and controlled environment, new governance models, fairness frameworks, and safety approaches are needed to scale such bots at a population level, especially in a country like India with over 1 million frontline health workers operating in diverse cultural and socioeconomic contexts.